andreaiacono/andreaiacono.github.io/tesi/thesis.md

 depends exclusively on its own color and the color of immediately adjacent cells (above, below, right and left) in the previous instant.
-The principle guiding the color changes is the same for all cells and is known as the \"transition rule.\" For example, a simple rule for a two-color automaton (white and black) sets a cell\'s color for the next instant to black if it has a greater number of black neighbors, and vice versa.
+The principle guiding the color changes is the same for all cells and is known as the "transition rule."
+For example, a simple rule for a two-color automaton (white and black) sets a cell's color for the next instant to black if it has a greater number of black neighbors, and vice versa.
 A machine, in the cellular automata model, is a collection of cells that can be considered operating in unison.
 For example, if there